Lua - Basic Syntax

 Let us write a simple Lua program.
 All Lua files will have extension .lua.
 So put the following source code in a test.lua file.

-Assuming, lua environment is setup correctly, lets run the programming using:
+Assuming, lua environment is setup correctly, lets run the program using the following code −

 $ lua test.lua

-Here, I assumed that you have Lua interpreter available in /usr/local/bin directory.
+Here, we have assumed that you have Lua interpreter available in your /usr/local/bin directory.
 The first line is ignored by the interpreter if it starts with # sign.
-Now, try to run this program as follows:
+Now, try to run this program as follows −

 $ chmod a+rx test.lua $./test.lua